Scotland, UK, Edinburgh, December 2019

 Willy Black is a 69, from Granton North Edinburgh.
 He started as an electrician.
 A life-long left campaigner and political activist he is one of the driving forces behind the renovation of the poverty-stricken areas like Muirhouse.
 He is also a leader in the North Edinburgh Fights Back campaign group.

 For him doing something to help has two basic reasons: “Either you do something because it is “right” or because it gives you a good feeling.
 In both cases, you at least try.
 The third option is indifference where you just do nothing”

-Willy remarks when we pass throug a red tunnel underneath a railway line: “For some we now enter God’s own country.
+Willy remarks when we pass through a red tunnel underneath a railway line: “For some, we now enter God’s own country.
 There may be a lot of bad here but the social cohesion is often very strong”.

 Early in the morning just next to the Christmas fairground on Waverley Bridge Anna (real name known by the editor) sits silently on the wet pavement and waits for a few pennies, maybe a pound.
 She is just one of many homeless that sleep rough in the centre of Edinburgh (though one really has to look for them).
 Sometimes she comes out and openly begs on the street.

 “I cannot leave as my place will be taken.
 The other beggars are a mixed lot.
 Some are Rumanian (Roma).
-They are brought here and picked up by a luxury Mercedes, it is a oiled organisation.
+They are brought here and picked up by a luxury Mercedes, it is an oiled organization.
 On a good day, begging can bring up to 60 to 70 pounds.”